 Executive Assistant, IT

 "This initiative was so fun because I watched the transformation of some of my colleagues.
 They went from thinking ‘oh this is something I couldn’t possibly do’ to putting up some of the highest numbers in the health system!"

 “I really enjoyed the challenge as a means of motivation to stay active during the colder winter months.
 As a captain, I found it very encouraging to see how many of my colleagues wanted to participate and how well they did.
 It’s nice to have a little competitiveness in your subconscious all day long to walk as many routes as you can and never really be idle.”

 - Benjamin McCauley

 Icahn Institute and Department of Genetics and Genomic Sciences

-"The Reach Your Peak challenge was a great experience and a valuable team building exercise.
-We learned to be accountable to each other in order to succeed and we really learned a lot about each other.
-It also helps to have Mena Singh on your team who will push you if you’re slacking."
+“A great experience and a valuable team building exercise.
+We learned to be accountable to each other in order to succeed and we really learned a lot about each other.”

 "Reach Your Peak was a great team building experience for my department and a way to start a conversation about being healthier by moving more and eating better.
 I felt extremely proud of my team week after week when I saw their step counts and, of course, when we won!"